noahehall/theBookOfNoah/databases/mongodb.md

       - queries return the entire document (overload)
         - the larger the document, the more ram required
           - RAM is usually the most critical resource on a mongodb server
-          - mongodb database cases frequently accessed documents in RAM, and the larger those documents are, the fewer that will fit
+          - mongodb database cashes frequently accessed documents in RAM, and the larger those documents are, the fewer that will fit
           - the fewer documents in RAM, the more likely the server is to page fault to retrieve documents
             - page faults lead to random disk i/o
       - large document sizes
-        - growing documents must eventually be copied to larger spaces
+        - eventually need to be copied to larger spaces as the document grows
           - since each document is stored contiguously
-            - larger documents eventually need to be copied to larger spaces as the document grows
             - this movement (i.e. update) will be significantly slowed
         - mongodb documents have a hard size limit of 16mb
           - if a document reaches the 16mb cap, updates will fail